Transport

 The shuttle bus between Redfern station and Camperdown/Darlington campus has wheelchair access on all services.

-Students with a valid Transport NSW Mobility Parking Permit may park in accessible parking bays, as well as park for free in any of the numbered parking bays, except for those marked ‘University Owned Vehicles Only’ or ‘Loading Zone’.
+Students with a valid Transport NSW Mobility Parking Permit can park in accessible parking bays.
+They can also park for free in any of the numbered parking bays, except for those marked ‘University Owned Vehicles Only’ or ‘Loading Zone’.

-For emergency transport needs on Camperdown/Darlington campus, students can contact Campus Security on 9351 3333 and request a vehicle with full hydraulic wheelchair lift.
+For emergency transport needs on Camperdown/Darlington campus, contact Campus Security on 9351 3333 and request a vehicle with full hydraulic wheelchair lift.

 Cycling